B-P-Y/Card-Game/README.txt

  Card Game using C++ and SDL3.
 The project includes 4 solitaire variants: Klondike, Pyramid, Spider and Freecell.

+This project is still in development.
+See TODO for more info.

 Requirements
 - C++17 compiler
 - CMake 3.20+